tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_rds_snapshot_attributes.md

 ## Parameters

-### db_snapshot_identifier
+`db_snapshot_identifier`

-This resource accepts a single parameter either as a string or a `db_snapshot_identifier: 'value'` key-value entry in a hash.
+: This resource accepts a single parameter either as a string or a `db_snapshot_identifier: 'value'` key-value entry in a hash.
 This parameter is user-supplied DB snapshot identifier.
 This parameter isn't case-sensitive and is a required parameter.

 ## Properties